 When there is a group of characters who are all just totally weird, either in general or in a particular scenario, the Only Sane Man is the only one who, well, isn't.

-Picture this: Alice is a Psycho for Hire, Bob is a Cloudcuckoolander, Doug is an Empty Shell, Charlotte is a Chaotic Stupid prankster, Daniel is the Annoying Younger Sibling, Emily is a Jerk with a Heart of Jerk, Maria Rhymes on a Dime, Franklin is a Mad Scientist, and Gardenia is a Holier Than Thou Lawful Stupid.
+Picture this: Alice is a Psycho for Hire, Bob is a Cloudcuckoolander, Henry is an Empty Shell, Charlotte is a Chaotic Stupid prankster, Daniel is the Annoying Younger Sibling, Emily is a Jerk with a Heart of Jerk, Maria Rhymes on a Dime, Franklin is a Mad Scientist, and Gardenia is a Holier Than Thou Lawful Stupid.
 Looks like your standard Dysfunction Junction.
-But then you have Gardenia.
-Gardenia is actually a very well-adjusted individual.
-She reacts with appropriate horror to things like Alice's finger collection or Franklin's experiments to revive the dead with science, and the crimes against nature that Emily calls pets.
-Gardenia is the Only sane Man and The Only Voice Of Reason in the room.
+But then you have Isaac.
+Isaac is actually a very well-adjusted individual.
+He reacts with appropriate horror to things like Alice's finger collection or Franklin's experiments to revive the dead with science, and the crimes against nature that Emily calls pets.
+Isaac is the Only sane Man and The Only Voice Of Reason in the room.

 The other variant is where the other characters aren't always that weird, but everyone save one character is acting weird in a particular situation.
 For example, they might regard something absurd as Serious Business, with the Only Sane Man the only one who notices how crazy that is.

 This latter variant also includes a standard comedy piece: something absolutely insane is going on, but only one person notices (or cares).
 There are usually three stages, with a rough correspondence to the Five Stages of Grief: Bewilderment (Shock and Anger), trying to get others to see or admit the weirdness (Bargaining and Denial), and bitter sarcasm (Acceptance).